datacamp/courses-introduction-to-python/chapter2.md

 The code on the right is the start of a solution.
 For some of the areas, the name of the corresponding room is already placed in front.
 Pay attention here! `"bathroom"` is a string, while `bath` is a variable that represents the float `9.50` you specified earlier.

 *** =instructions
-- Finish the line of code that creates the `areas` list such that the list first contains the name of each room as a string, and then its area.
+- Finish the line of code that creates the `areas` list such that the list first contains the name of each room as a string and then its area.
 More specifically, add the strings `"hallway"`, `"kitchen"` and `"bedroom"` at the appropriate locations.
 - Print `areas` again; is the printout more informative this time?

 *** =hint